 Additional plant utilities built into the original design, potentially including water treatment, waste handling, power supplies, maintenance supports, instrument air etc.

-Costs of a proposed CCS facility at Shand are quoted as being 67% less per tonne of CO2 captured.
+Costs of a proposed CCS facility at Shand are quoted as being 67 per cent less per tonne of CO2 captured.
 Approximately how much of the total costs would the CCS facility be at Shand (the CCS Facility at BD3 was approximately $900M of $1.5B with a capture capacity of 1Mtpa)?

 The full costs included in the Shand CCS Feasibility Report to retrofit Shand with CCS is just under $1B CDN, of which the CCS Facility would be $670M, with a capture capacity of 2Mtpa .
 For a breakdown of the direct costs and the owner’s costs and what each line item is based on, see chapter 8 of the Shand CCS Feasibility Study.